Medical examiner training

 Our essential training will equip you with the knowledge and skills you need for this important role.
 The day will include short presentations and small group discussions of case scenarios that Medical Examiners are likely to come across.
 The scenarios will be sent to delegates in advance so that they can consider how they would deal with each one.
 Model answers will be circulated following the event.
 Please do not share these with colleagues who have not yet attended the training day as the scenarios used will be the same for each one.

-Delegates must stay for the entire training day, and sign in and out on arrival and departure, to receive a certificate of completion of the face-to-face training.
+Delegates must stay for the entire training day, to receive a certificate of completion of the face-to-face training.
 This training complements the e-leaning which you must complete before attending this training.